TiffanyQD/IST412-M04-A03-CCMS-Dove/README.txt

 <li>If you click on Judge, the Judge page will show.</li>
 <li>If you click on Judge, this will eventually allow the judge to "Search Specific Case"
 or View Case Details.</li>
+<li>Each one of the buttons (Clerk Main Menu, Civilian Main Menu (worked on this week), Judge Main Menu (previous
+exercise, and Lawyer are functional.
 </ol>